kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Comparing TF IDF and Counts

-Counts favor repetition.
+Counts favor repetition
-TF IDF favors specificity.
+TF IDF favors specificity
 Task determines choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.